Updated: Jun 12, 2022

 In Zambia, I loved my interactions with kids the most and how much they learned in just one short week.
 I worked in a classroom where the students were 9 to 11 years old, and many could not read letter sounds.
 By the end of the week, many knew sounds and were beginning to read.
 What a wonderful thing to witness!

 What is one piece of advice you have for someone who wants to teach abroad?

 I would say you should research, research, research before you pick a teaching abroad program.
 I know people who have taught abroad and had terrible experiences.
-I’ve had great experiences teaching abroad because I have found both programs through friends and family.
-I knew the organizations well, I researched them, and got first hand accounts.
-Talk with people in the program, who work for the program, and get first hand information on them before making a commitment.
+I’ve had great experiences teaching abroad because I have found both programs through friends or family.
+I knew the organizations well, I researched them, and got first-hand accounts.
+Talk with people in the program, who work for the program, and get first-hand information on them before committing!